zoharbabin/kaltura-discord/memory-bank/discord-activity/discord-activity-implementation-status.md

 ## Current Status

-The Discord Activity implementation is currently in the late stages of development, with approximately 75% of the planned functionality completed.
-The core components have been implemented and tested successfully, with the remaining work focused on replacing mock endpoints with real API calls, enhancing user presence features, optimizing for mobile clients, and adding analytics for usage tracking.
+The Discord Activity implementation is currently in the late stages of development, with approximately 80% of the planned functionality completed.
+The core components have been implemented and tested successfully, with significant improvements to error handling, UI, and media playback reliability.
+Recent updates have focused on resolving WARN and ERROR messages in the logs, improving the user interface, and enhancing the Kaltura player configuration for better reliability in proxied environments.
+The remaining work is focused on replacing mock endpoints with real API calls, further enhancing user presence features, optimizing for mobile clients, and adding analytics for usage tracking.

 ## Completed Components